gooddata/gooddata-ui-sdk/docs/contributing.md

     resulting in a massive change to the lockfile.
 There is no need to run this as part of typical feature development.

--   `rush build` - builds all the projects, in the right order, possibly skipping those that have no changes since the last build.
+-   `rush build` - builds all the projects' ESM builds, in the right order, possibly skipping those that have no changes since the last build.

+-   `rush build-all` - builds all the projects' ESM and CommonJS builds, in the right order (this is technically a custom command but it is important to note near the `rush build`).

 -   `rush link` and `rush link --force` - builds or rebuilds symlinks between projects in the repository.